PRECIOUS-Gold set for second weekly loss on strong economic data

 months in July, boosting global equities.

-Gold had managed to stay above $1,300 an ounce for most of
+* The metal had managed to stay above $1,300 an ounce for

 tensions between the West and Russia over Ukraine remained high.